Even though picnics make it on every parent’s Summer Fun list, not that many families actually do it.

 It takes five minutes for little kids to finish eating.
 What’s next?
 If you are lucky, your kids will find something to do with sticks and stones.
 And if you are extra lucky, your picnic area has lots of nice open space to run around.
 If not, use the suggestions below.

-- Bug hunt – Grab magnifying glass and a plastic jar, if you want to turn bug exploration into a full blown science activity.
+- Bug hunt – Grab a magnifying glass and a plastic jar, if you want to turn bug exploration into a full-blown science activity.

 - Ogo Disk – Great exercise for all ages and loads of fun